 Diabetes Monitoring for People With Diabetes and Schizophrenia (SMD)

-This measure assesses the percentage of members 18–64 years of age with schizophrenia or schizoaffective disorder and diabetes, who had both an LDL-C test and an HbA1c test during the measurement year.
+The percentage of persons 18–64 years of age with schizophrenia or schizoaffective disorder and diabetes who had both an LDL-C test and an HbA1c test during the measurement period.

 Why It Matters

-Among patients with co-occurring schizophrenia and metabolic disorders, the nontreatment rate for diabetes is approximately 30%.2 In addition to general diabetes risk factors, diabetes is promoted in patients with schizophrenia by initial and current treatment with olanzapine and mid-potency first-generation antipsychotics (FGA), as well as by current treatment with low-potency FGAs and clozapine.3
+Among patients with co-occurring schizophrenia and metabolic disorders, the nontreatment rate for (trc)diabetes is approximately 30% (2).
+In addition to general diabetes risk factors, diabetes is promoted in patients with schizophrenia by initial and current treatment with olanzapine and mid-potency first-generation antipsychotics (FGA), as well as by current treatment with low-potency FGAs and clozapine (1).

 Historical Results – National Averages